When a parent loses a child, they are not only left heartbroken, they are left with empty arms and a lifetime of grief.

 The Memory Collation Program is an important part of Red Nose’s network of Grief and Loss Services.
 Because in the midst of shock and grief, the last thing a family should have to think about is what precious few mementos they will preserve to keep their baby’s memory close for the rest of their lives.

-Bereaved mother, and trainee Memory Collation Volunteer Skye believes that the Memory Collation Program was vital in her recovery – not only providing her and husband Trent with their daughter’s treasured molds, but because it’s also what first got her though the door at Red Nose.
+Bereaved mother, Skye believes that the Memory Collation Program was vital in her healing – not only providing her and husband Trent with their daughter’s treasured molds, but because it’s also what first got her though the door at Red Nose.